• Skip to main content

 4 Roma tomatoes, seeded, diced

-1 serrano pepper, minced
+1-2 serrano peppers, minced

-1/3 cup red onion, diced
+1/3 cup white or red onion, diced

 1/4 cup cilantro, chopped